Cort X300 Review & Prices

 When it comes to fingerboard radius, personal preference will dictate which one is better for you.
 However, most people seem to agree that a more curved (lower) radius will make it easier to play chords while a less curved (higher) radius is better for soloing and bending.

-The Cort X300 has a 15.75" fingerboard radius.
-Here's an image comparing this guitar's fretboard radius to other popular choices:
+Here's an image comparing this fretboard radius to other popular choices:

 Cort X300 Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Cort X300's fretboard radius compared to other guitars
+Cort X300's fretboard radius compared to others

 It's a radius that makes playing single notes (and bending, vibrato, sliding, etc) easier than on a classic Les Paul guitar.
 However, it's still more curved than some baritone and 7+ strings guitars.